14 of the Best Apps for Becoming More Productive and Organized in 2017

 Schedule play dates

 Cardamom is just like Match.com except for moms and kids.
 The app brings together like minded mamas for friendships, play dates for their kids, and even professional networking.
 Currently it’s only available in New York City, but is expected to roll out nationwide in 2017.

 Write your travel bucket list

 Explore new destinations and experiences around the world through user-generated photos on TimeSet, a social travel app.
 “We want to inspire people to get out, see the world and achieve their goals, whether it’s to snorkel at every Caribbean island or eat at a new restaurant each month,” says Leo Riza, founder and CEO.
-Here’s a bucket list idea from every state to get you started.

 Remember that new restaurant you wanted to try

 You may not associate New York Knicks superstar Carmelo Anthony with food, but he’s one of the backers behind Wine N Dine, the new app that provides a snapshot of the top drinks, food, and menu items around the world via user-generated images taken at restaurants and searchable by city.
 “Friday night comes along and you’re looking for a dinner spot?
 Easy, just take a look at your Wanna Try hit list,” shares Mike Williams, head of product and strategy for the app.
 “It reminds you what to order when you’re at the restaurant too.”

 Whether you want to manage your expenses better, take better photos, or promote a small business, CreativeLive can help you do it.
 The app, an extension of the website, features classes taught by professionals in every field, including business and money management.
 Classes are available online and on-demand, at any hour of the day.

 Stay on track with your diet when eating out